Chess club

 A chess club is a club formed for the purpose of playing the board game of chess.
 Chess clubs often provide for both informal and tournament games and sometimes offer league play.
-Traditionally clubs host over the board, face to face chess more than play on internet chess servers or computer chess.
+Traditionally clubs play over the board and face to face chess as opposed to playing on internet chess servers or computer chess.

 Organization

 Clubs are mainly attached to a national federation, either directly or through membership of a regional chess association.
 The national federation in turn is a member of FIDE, the international governing body of chess.
 The global aegis helps to establish uniformity of rules and playing conditions internationally, though some countries such as the United States use their own official set of rules with minor differences from FIDE rules.
 The United States has many chess clubs affiliated with the United States Chess Federation (USCF).
 A club's affiliation with its national chess federation helps to standardize chess tournament rules.